AantCoder/OnlineCity/Documentation/OnlineCity_mod_info_en.md

 IncidentPowerPrecent - Percentage raid strength modifier

+ExchengePrecentWealthForIncident - How much the cost of things on the exchange, in orders and on the account will affect game incidents (how much silver per 1000 silver of the cost of things.
+For example, 1200 is 120%, 20% more influence on the raid from things moved to the server)

 StartGameYear - Assign the starting year in the game instead of 5500

 IgnoredLocalConfigFiles - The names of the configuration files to ignore.
 The rest will be synchronized with the server folder specified in ModsConfigsDirectoryPath if IsModsWhitelisted is true.